 TERRADILLOS – BERCIANOS DEL REAL CAMINO

-We’ve started out early again this morning.
-It might be another warm day and we would like to be at our overnight town before the heat of the day.
-We’ve decided to walk again with Carl today.
-Since he has walked the Camino several times before, it was nice to just follow him and listen to all his stories.
+We started out early again this morning.
+It will be another hot day and we would like to be at our overnight town before the heat of the day.
+We decided to walk again with Carl today.
+Since he has walked the Camino several times before, it was nice to just follow him and listen to all his wonderful stories.

 It’s always such a privilege to see the sun rising on the Camino

 It was a quiet morning and not as cold as the days before.
-There was a relaxed atmosphere between us and we were talking about our dreams and what makes us happy.
-Since we were talking so much on the road, we did not realised how quick the kilometers went by and at around 8:30 we’ve reached Sahagun – perfect timing for a break!
+There was a relaxed atmosphere between us while we talked about our dreams and what makes us happy.
+Since we were talking so much on the road, we did not realised how quick the kilometers went by and at around 8:30 we reached Sahagun – a good time for breakfast!

-Me, Carl and Monica in front of the tiny Mudejar-style chapel before walking into Sahagun
+Before we walked into Sahagun, Carl and Monica joined me in front of the tiny Mudejar-style chapel

-Me and Berto at the Romanesque foundations outside Sahagun
+Berto and I at the Romanesque foundations outside Sahagun

-Carl told to us that this could be the halfway mark if you’ve started your Camino in St Jean Pied-de-Port
+Carl told to us that this could be the halfway mark if you started your Camino in St Jean Pied-de-Port

-The café’s and shops just started to open as we’ve walked into Sahagun and Carl showed us this tiny bakery on the corner of a street where they had the most delicious pastries!
+The café’s and shops just started to open as we walked into Sahagun and Carl took us to this tiny bakery on a street corner where they had the most delicious pastries!
 Don’t you just love this kind of breakfast!

 Sweet pastries and café con leche … what a delicious breakfast

 After our breakfast, Carl took us down the streets to the older part of Sahagun.
-We’ve spent some time walking around in the Plaza Mayor and admired all the old buildings.
+We spent some time walking around in the Plaza Mayor and admired all the old buildings.

 Old buildings in Sahagun

-The historic stone bridge (according to the Brierley guide it is originally Roman, but reconstructed in the 11th and 16th centuries).
-This bridge is over the river Cea
+The historic stone bridge (according to our Brierley guide, it is originally Roman, but reconstructed in the 11th and 16th centuries).
+This bridge is over the Cea River

 The last 9km were next to the road and by now the sun was really hot.
-The trees did not give much shade and we’ve moved quickly along to get to Bercianos del Real Camino where we’ve wanted to spent the night.
+The trees did not give much shade and we moved quickly along to get to Bercianos del Real Camino where it was our intention to spent the night.

 Our walking path alongside the main road (the “senda”)

-Bercianos was quiet when we’ve walked into town.
-It was on the heat of the day and we’ve only saw a couple of men working on a roof of one of the houses.
+Bercianos was quiet when we walked into town.
+It was on the heat of the day and we only saw a couple of men that worked on top of one of the house’s roofs.

 Carl took us to Albergue Parroquial with a cool entrance hall and two very friendly gentlemen that welcomed us as if we were family!

-The albergue is a “donativo” (you make a donation for your stay) and they’ve offered a wonderful communal meal.
+The albergue is a “donativo” (which mean you make a donation for your stay) and they also offered a wonderful communal meal.

-After our daily chores of making our beds and washing our clothes, we took a stroll to the (probably only) restaurant in town and had a joyous time with good food and great friends.
+After our daily chores of making our beds and washing our clothes, we took a stroll to the (probably only) restaurant in town and had a joyous time with our pilgrim friends while enjoying good food.

-Our communal meal consisted of bread, salad and a hearty bean soup.
+Our communal meal consisted of bread, salad and a plate of hearty bean soup.

 The two friendly gentlemen brought some wine to the tables (that were welcomed with loud cheers from everyone) and we had a great evening.

-John (from Ireland), Berto and Carl (USA) at the table while enjoying our communal meal
+John (Ireland), Berto and Carl (USA) at the table while enjoying our communal meal

-Me and Monica – very happy with our table’s bottle of “vino tinto” 😜
+Monica and I were very happy with our table’s bottle of “vino tinto”

-After our meal, we went to another room where pilgrims who wished to, could share their reasons for doing the Camino.
-It was interesting to hear once again everyone’s reasons and I could only consider myself very fortunate to be on this journey.
+After our meal, we went to another room where pilgrims, who wished to, could share their reasons for doing the Camino.
+It was interesting to hear once again everyone’s reasons and I considered myself very fortunate to be on this journey.